 Shaw isn’t the only member of the SEO Expert team that isn’t always based in Addison.
 “Our company has employees that are located in many areas, either overseas or working from home,” he says.
 “A virtual phone system allows us to seamlessly conduct business and transfer calls no matter the physical location.”

 Despite the widespread use of email in business communications, Shaw stresses that “a phone system is an integral aspect of managing our business and our clients.”
-The result: the ability to build better relationships with clients and ensure that client expectations are met – all through the use of a virtual phone number.
+The result: the ability to build better relationships with clients and ensure that client expectations are met – all through the use of a virtual business phone line.

 Virtual Numbers and Cloud Computing